skytheacademic/skytheacademic.github.io/_pages/publications.md

 author_profile: true
 ---

+Kunkel, Sky.
+"Double Delegation: An Investigation of the UN Use of Private Security Contractors." <i>Working Paper</i>.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}